eretana238/git-init-automation/README.md

 # Quick start project automation

-Git-init-automation helped me further learn technologies like Selenium Webdriver, sqlite and batch files.
+Git-init-automation helped me further learn technologies like Selenium Webdriver, sqlite and windows batch files.

-The git-init-automation application will be able to create project folder with specified name, navigate through the github, sign in, and and upload project as a repository.
+The git-init-automation application will be able to create project folder with specified name, navigate through github website, sign in, and and upload project as a repository.

 ## Road-map

+- Navigate to github login page
+- Login into github
-- Create project folder
+- Create repositiory with same name as project folder
--

-## License

-This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE.md](LICENSE.md) file for details
+- Copy remote github repository link
+- Connect project folder to remote repository